Auditory Prosthesis Laboratory

 Li Xu, M.D., Ph.D.

 The goal of research in this laboratory is to understand the mechanisms of hearing and speech perception under electrical stimulation and thus to find ways to improve speech and music perception in patients with cochlear implants.
 We study speech and music perception in patients with cochlear implants and in normal-hearing subjects using acoustic simulations.
 Current research projects include spectral and temporal features of stimulation for phoneme perception and for lexcial-tone perception, tone development in children, and melody perception.

-Inquiries about opportunities for Ph.D. studies in this laboratory can be addressed to the Lab Director or to Jim Montgomery, Ph.D., Coordinator of Ph.D.
-Studies, School of Rehabilitation and Communication Sciences, Grover Center - W218, Ohio University, Athens, OH 45701.
+Inquiries about opportunities for Ph.D. studies in this laboratory can be addressed to the Lab Director or to Brooke Hallowell, Ph.D., Coordinator of Ph.D.
+Studies, Communication Sciences & Disorders, Grover Center - W218, Ohio University, Athens, OH 45701.